- Reference Number: HEY1049/2022

-If your baby is not showing any feeding cues yet, hold your baby skin-to-skin and start to offer a feed about 3 hours after the start of the previous feed.
+If your baby is not showing any feeding cues yet, hold him/her skin-to-skin and start to offer a feed about 3 hours after the start of the previous feed.

 Express your milk (colostrum)

 If your baby appears to be unwell, this could be a sign that they have low blood glucose.
-As well as doing blood tests, staff will observe your baby to check that the baby is well, but your observations are also important, as you are with your baby all the time it is important that you tell staff if you are worried that there is something wrong with your baby.
+As well as doing blood tests, staff will observe your baby to check he / she is well, but your observations are also important.
+You are with your baby all the time, so it is important that you tell staff if you are worried that there is something wrong with your baby.

-The following are signs your baby is well
+The following are signs that your baby is feeding well:

 Is your baby feeding well?